-CORONAVIRUS SERVICES – During these unprecedented times, Ian Pearson of our Employment Department, is continuing to advise clients via telephone and Skype.
+CORONAVIRUS SERVICES – During these unprecedented times, Ian Pearson of our Employment Department, is continuing to advise clients via telephone and Zoom/Skype.
 If you have a Settlement Agreement, then please contact Ian on 07531 852229 for an on-line appointment.

 Employment law can be complicated.
 However, many of the problems employees face have very little law attached to them and are more about relationship difficulties and lack of communication in the workplace.